What is student loan deferment?

-Read on to get a closer look at how student loan deferment works and what borrowers should know about the process.
+Keep reading to get a closer look at how student loan deferment works, what borrowers should know about the process and alternatives to deferment.

 Key takeaways

-• Student loan deferment allows borrowers to temporarily stop or reduce their monthly payments.
+• Student loan deferment allows borrowers to temporarily pause their monthly payments if they’re in a “short-term financial bind.”

-• Enrollment in school, economic hardship or unemployment, cancer treatment, military service and rehabilitation are circumstances that might make someone eligible for federal student loan deferment.
+• School enrollment, economic hardship or unemployment, cancer treatment, military service and rehabilitation are circumstances that might make someone eligible for federal student loan deferment.

-• There are other ways to handle repayment concerns, like an income-driven repayment plan or student loan consolidation.
+• There are other ways to handle repayment concerns, like income-driven repayment plans or student loan consolidation.

 How does student loan deferment work?